NVlabs/CircuitOps/README.md

 #### Install CircuitOps in Bash

 From the IRs, CircuitOps uses the relational tables generated from OpenROAD and creates LPGs and datasets.
 Installation of Python scripts of Circuit ops in described below through a virtual environment and pip.
+From the CircuitOps top level directory run the following commands:

 ```
 python3 -m venv circuitops